Orlando Bravo

 Orlando Bravo (born 1970) is a Puerto Rican billionaire businessman.
-He is the co-founder and managing partner of Thoma Bravo, a private equity investment firm that specializes in software and technology-enabled services sectors.
+He is the co-founder and managing partner of Thoma Bravo, a private equity investment firm that specializes in enterprise software and technology-enabled services sectors.
 The 2019 Forbes 400 listed Bravo as the first Puerto Rican-born billionaire, debuting at No. 287.
-As of September 2022, his net worth is estimated at US$7.9 billion.
+As of August 2025, his net worth is estimated at US$12.8 billion.

 Early life and education

 Bravo was born in Mayagüez, Puerto Rico.
 When Bravo was in his early teens he moved to Florida to pursue a possible career in tennis, studying at the Nick Bollettieri Tennis Academy, which counts Andre Agassi and Maria Sharapova as alumni.
 He returned to Puerto Rico to attend high school at the Academia de la Inmaculada Concepción in his hometown.
 In 1987 he competed in the Omega Easter Bowl tennis tournament held in Miami.
 After graduating high school Bravo left Puerto Rico to attend Brown University, where he graduated with a B.A. in economics and political science in 1992.
 Bravo enrolled in graduate school at Stanford University, earning a J.D. from Stanford Law School and an M.B.A. from Stanford's Graduate School of Business.